How Growing Organisations Are Rethinking Payroll Support

 Implementation Date and Employer Readiness

-The new parental leave provisions are scheduled to take effect for any parental leave period beginning on or after 1 July 2027.
+The new parental leave payment provisions managed by IRD are scheduled to take effect for any parental leave period beginning on or after 1 July 2027.

-This commencement date differs from many other parts of the Employment Leave Bill, which are expected to come into force two years after Royal Assent.
-As a result, employers may have a much shorter timeframe to prepare for these particular changes.
+This specific commencement date is earlier than the broader Employment Leave framework (including the new leave accrual rates and the removal of outdated holiday pay rules), much of which is expected to come into force two years after Royal Assent.
+As a result, employers may have a much shorter timeframe to prepare for these payment configuration updates.

 That distinction is worth dwelling on.
 While much of the Employment Leave Bill conversation has focused on the two-year post-Royal Assent window, the parental leave changes operate on their own schedule.
 Organisations that assume they have the same preparation runway for all parts of the Bill may find themselves under-prepared for this section specifically.